How to Help an Oxy Addict

 • Spending money constantly without records of where it goes

-• Spending money marked for rent or bills on prescriptions or doctors visits
+• Spending money marked for rent or bills on prescriptions or doctor visits

 • Lack of energy or motivation